Skip to content

 The Shrine of the Book & the Dead Sea Scrolls

 The museum’s signature building is the Shrine of the Book, a striking white domed structure (its lid echoes the jar lids in which the scrolls were found) set opposite a black basalt wall — a deliberate evocation of the War of the Sons of Light against the Sons of Darkness.
 Inside are the Dead Sea Scrolls, the roughly 2,000-year-old manuscripts discovered at Qumran by the Dead Sea, among the oldest known biblical texts in the world.
-Rotating originals and facsimiles protect the fragile documents.
+To protect the fragile originals, the centrepiece Great Isaiah Scroll is shown as a facsimile while genuine fragments rotate through the surrounding cases.
+The lower gallery also displays the Aleppo Codex, the most authoritative medieval manuscript of the Hebrew Bible.

 The Second Temple Model

 Beside the Shrine sits a sprawling 1:50 scale model of Jerusalem in 66 CE, on the eve of the Great Revolt against Rome — the city at the height of the Second Temple period, with Herod’s temple complex, the Antonia Fortress and the streets that lie beneath today’s Old City.
-Walking around it brings the Temple Mount and Western Wall vividly to life.
+Originally built in the 1960s for the grounds of the Holyland Hotel and relocated here in 2006, it covers nearly 1,000 square metres.
+Walking around it brings the Temple Mount and Western Wall vividly to life, and it makes far more sense if you see it before exploring the Old City rather than after.

 Archaeology, Jewish art and fine art